Refunds

 • Confirm with your financial institution that your payment or refund has been deposited into your account before writing checks against these funds.

-• If you change accounts or banks after signing up, update your information online.
+• If you change accounts or banks after signing up, update your information again online.

 Refund Schedule

-Regulations require that students are refunded credit balances as a result of financial aid within 14 days of disbursement.
-Mass disbursement of financial aid to the student accounts is done on Wednesday of the first week of the semester.
-Refunds of tuition accounts with a credit balance as a result of Federal Direct Loan proceeds are initiated the following day, with the exception of accounts with credit card payments.
-Those credit card and Direct Loan refunds will be disbursed during the third week of the semester.
-Refunds as a result of overpayment, Alternative Loans or non-loan financial aid are initiated during the third week of the semester.
+Financial aid is disbursed to student accounts by the end of the second week of the semester.
+Federal regulations require that students are refunded credit balances as a result of financial aid within 14 days of disbursement.
+Refunds of tuition accounts with a credit balance as a result of Federal Direct Loan proceeds are initiated by the end of the second week of the semester, with the exception of accounts with credit card payments.
+Refunds as a result of overpayment, Alternative Loans, non-loan financial aid and Direct loans with credit card payments are initiated by the end of the third week of the semester.
+This may result in a partial refund during week two with the remaining processed during week three.
 Financial aid disbursed after Tuesday of the third week will be refunded as the credits appear on the student accounts.
 Future dated charges, such as rent, will be paid from the credit balance before the refund is created.

 It is the student's responsibility to maintain correct addresses.
-Mailing addresses (local address where refund checks will be sent) may be updated through Banweb (Student Information System).
+Mailing addresses (local address where refund checks will be sent) may be updated with Experience using the My Account card and the Update Addresses link.

 A $10 fee may be assessed to the student's account if he or she requests a stop payment and reissue of a credit balance check within fifteen days from the date of issue.
 No fee will be assessed if the request comes fifteen days or later after the date of issue.